 One of the most commonly grown veggies is the bitter melon, or ampalaya.
-Not only is the ridged green fruit edible, but the leaves are edible, as well (the leaves are often used to make an immunity-boosting tea).
+Not only is the ridged green fruit edible, but the leaves are also edible (the leaves are often used to make an immunity-boosting tea).
 Typically sold in bundles, ampalaya is commonly served with mung beans or incorporated into scrambled eggs.
 It is also one of the preferred ingredients in two Ilocano dishes: pinakbet and dinengdeng.

 Scientific name: Lagenaria siceraria

 Bottle gourd, or upo, grows on vines and is another favorite vegetable.
 It is best to pick the fruit young when the skin is smooth and light green.
 Upo can be sauteed with misua noodles or substituted for green papaya in tinola.